 The second step:

-Is to grind the now brittle whole vanilla pods into a fine vanilla powder, with zero-waste.
-You’ll find that if they aren’t dry enough then it simply won’t blend into a smooth powder.
-You can either use a spice/coffee grinder for this if you have one, or I simply used my hand mixer / blender.
+Is to grind the now brittle whole vanilla pods into a fine vanilla powder, with zero waste.
+You’ll find that if they aren’t dry enough then they simply won’t blend into a smooth powder.
+You can either use a spice/coffee grinder for this if you have one, or I simply used my hand mixer/blender.

 note* If using the oven method, the pods will still be fairly pliable when first removing them from the oven.
 However, as they cool down they will become more brittle.